defold/defold.github.io/terms-and-conditions.md

  * **“Defold Game Templates”** mean the game templates we make available to you via the Website or Defold Software to help you develop your Game.

- * **“Defold Materials”** mean the marketing materials, art assets and any other materials that we make available to you via the Website or Defold Software which you can include in your Game, such as the **“Made with Defold”** logo.
+ * **“”** mean the marketing materials, art assets and any other materials that we make available to you via the Website or Defold Software which you can include in your Game, such as the **“Made with Defold”** logo.

  * **“Defold Software”** means, collectively, the Defold Editor, the Defold Games Engine and the Defold SDK.